-Vaccinating animals to prevent common diseases is a practice used by both pet owners and livestock producers.
+Vaccinating animals to prevent common diseases is a practice used by both pet owners and farmers.
 They are the safest and most effective way to prevent disease.

 Planning ahead gives maximum protection - A vaccination program should be completed a week or two before exposure.

 For our pets, vaccines are given by veterinarians as part of routine visits.
 For livestock, vaccines should be used within a veterinarian-client-patient relationship and may be given by the veterinarian or the farmer depending on the situation.

 Vaccines are developed to help provide immunity against a specific disease.
 Depending on the needs of your animal, a veterinarian may prescribe one or more vaccines which may be given together or following a schedule.
 Sometimes a booster, or second dose, is needed to increase immunity to the level needed to protect against disease.

-Veterinarians are able to select from a broad range of vaccines developed to help prevent or reduce the severity of specific diseases that threaten pets.
+Veterinarians are able to select from a broad range of vaccines developed to help prevent or reduce the severity of specific diseases that threaten animals.
 All vaccines offered for sale in Canada must be registered with the Canadian Centre for Veterinary Biologics at the Canadian Food Inspection Agency.
 For more information about how this process works click here.

-If you have questions on specific vaccines or animal health products, talk to your veterinarian.
+If you have questions on specific vaccines or veterinary medications, talk to your veterinarian.
 Your veterinarian is the best person to provide you with guidance on what vaccines are most appropriate and when they should be given.
 For what you can expect after your pet is vaccinated, click here.

 What are vaccines?

-Vaccines may contain killed or live bacterial components, inactivated viruses and their components, or modified live viruses and their components and all result in immunity against disease.
+Vaccines may contain killed or live bacterial components, inactivated viruses and their components, or modified live viruses and their components.
 Some also contain inactivated toxins, called toxoids, to protect against the disease-causing toxins produced by bacteria.
 Vaccines can be given by an injection, using a spray into a nostril, or by mouth.

 Other names and classes of immunity-inducing products: